IvanMathy/Boop/Boop/Documentation/Readme.md

 ### Why can't I open/Save a file?

 Because that's not the goal of Boop.
-It's not really an editor, more of a unstructured limbo for your plain text pasted content.
+It's not really an editor, more of an unstructured limbo for your plain text pasted content.

 ### Where can I find more scripts?